GSA/datagov-ckan-multi/multi-tenant-ui/README.md

 ## To do

-* Add dashboard screenshot to README.md
+* Add Dashboard screenshot to README.md
 * Add building instructions for front-end assets
-* Add content in LICENSE.md
+* ~~Add content in LICENSE.md~~ License already added for the repository